To earn a JD degree, a student must:

 First-Year Student (1L): A student who at the beginning of the semester has completed fewer than 25 hours of work is typically a first-year student.

-Second-Year Student (2L): A student who at the beginning of the semester has completed not fewer than 25 and not more than 54 hours is typically a second-year student.
+Second-Year Student (2L): A student who at the beginning of the semester has completed 25 or more and not more than 52 hours is typically a second-year student.

-Third-Year Student (3L): A third-year student is typically one who at the beginning of the semester has completed 55 or more hours.
+Third-Year Student (3L): A third-year student is typically one who, at the beginning of the semester, has completed 53 or more hours.

 The first-year curriculum for all Juris Doctor students matriculating in or after Fall 2024 includes the following: